Going on Vacation? 6 Tips to Avoid Blowing Your DietArticle posted in: Lifestyle

 4. Go Fish.

 Vacationing at the beach or lake?
 Hire a charter and go fishing, crabbing, clamming, lobstering…okay, you get the idea.
 You’ll spend a relaxing day on the water and with any luck, you’ll come home with some fresh, healthy fish.
 A lean protein, seafood is also light in saturated fat and is one of the best sources of omega-3 fatty acids.
 The Academy of Nutrition and Dietetics recommends having fresh seafood each week.
 Remember to keep preparation healthy: Don’t fry or sauté seafood in lots of butter or oil.
 Keep things light with fresh lemon, herbs and a splash of olive oil.
-If you’re in Phase 2 or 3, you can also cook with wine.
 Check out this article for some help selecting healthy lean seafood.

 5. Pile on the Produce.